evlist/codespaces-grafting/README.md

    cd /path/to/your-plugin-repo
    bash ~/Downloads/install.sh
    ```
-   - On first run the script acts as an installer and will guide you through choices.
+   - On first run the script acts as an installer and will guide you through initial choices.
-   - After first run the same script serves as the updater.
+   - On subsequent runs the same script acts as the updater.
-3. Commit and push:
+3. Inspect the changes, then commit and push:
    ```bash
    git add .
    git commit -m "Add Codespace/devcontainer"